PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 The Isolation Factor

-Big bass prefer isolated cover because:
+Big bass prefer isolated cover for several strategic reasons:

-- Less competition for food
+• Less competition for limited food resources

-- Reduced fishing pressure
+• Reduced fishing pressure from weekend anglers

 Deeper Water Preferences